What is a VAT number and how can I get one?

 Very often the VAT number will be the only tax identification number in the relevant country.
-However, sometimes, tax authorities may issue two numbers: a local tax number for local transactions and communications with the tax authorities; and an foreign or intra-Community VAT number for EU VAT purposes.
-You can read more about two examples of this distinction in our article ´Difference between SIREN and SIRET’ in France and ´Difference between steuernummer and VATid numbers´ in Germany.
+However, sometimes tax authorities may issue two numbers: a local tax number for local transactions and communications with the tax authorities, and a foreign or intra-Community VAT number for EU VAT purposes.
+You can read more about two examples of this distinction in our article Difference between SIREN and SIRET in France and Difference between steuernummer and VAT ID numbers in Germany.

 When do you need an EU VAT Number?

 As a general rule, you need to register for VAT in a country when you are performing taxable transactions in that territory.
-There are special VAT rules for e-commerce businesses which you can read in our article VAT on drop-shipping.
-E-commerce VAT.
+There are special VAT rules for e-commerce businesses which you can read in our article VAT on dropshipping and E-commerce.
 For every other business without a permanent establishment, these are some of the transactions that will oblige you to register for VAT in a country:

 - Exports: Exporting goods will also oblige you to register and comply with all documentation requirements in order to zero rate your supply.

 - Domestic sales of goods: Selling goods within a country would normally oblige you to register and pay VAT to the tax authorities on those sales.
 However, foreign companies need to consider reverse charge rules.
-When reverse charge applies, you do not charge VAT on the supply and the customer manually calculates the VAT in its VAT return.
-In those cases, a domestic sales of goods does not require you to register.
+When reverse charge applies, you do not charge VAT on the supply and the customer manually calculates the VAT in his or her VAT return.
+In those cases, a domestic sale of goods does not require you to register.

 - Intra-Community movements: When you supply goods from one EU country to another or when you receive goods sent from another EU country, you need to get a VAT number.
-You also need to get registered in the VIES system, which is automatic in some countries but it can take time and efforts in other member states.
+You also need to get registered in the VIES system, which is automatic in some countries but it can take time and effort in other Member States.

-Imports may also give raise to an obligation to get a VAT number.
+- Imports may also give rise to an obligation to get a VAT number.
 Some countries allow a light-VAT registration if only imports followed by sales where VAT is not charged are made.
-There are also simplifications around importation and VAT, but as a general rule you will need a VAT number if you want to import goods and sell them in any given EU country.
+There are also simplifications around importation and VAT, but as a general rule, you will need a VAT number if you want to import goods and sell them in any given EU country.

 Transactions that do not (usually) oblige you to get a EU VAT number